-Here are some key questions to ask to help you make the right choice when selecting a new ID card supplier.
+To help you make the right decision, here are some important questions to ask when choosing a new ID card supplier.

 Are they registered with the ICO?